weliveindetail/tpde/docs/tpde/overview.md

 ## Assembler:
 - architecture- and platform-specific; currently only x86-64/AArch64 Linux ELF
 - keeps track of symbols and section contents as well as relocations
-- also houses unwind information
+- also houses unwind and C++ exception table information
 - at the end, produces a finished object file or may also be able to map the code directly into memory and do all fixup required to make it executable